duneanalytics/docs/docs/data-tables/spellbook/contributing/1-do-some-prerequisites and-set-up-Spellbook-dbt.md

 ---
-title: 1. 💻 Do Some Prerequisites and Set Up Spellbook dbt
+title: 1. 💻 Local Setup
 description: Heres what you need to do to set up your computer to work on Spellbook.
 ---